 From Weight Watchers to Lite n Easy, I think it is safe to say that there are plenty of weight loss programs available across Australia.
 Joining a program can help us structure and re-evaluate our health goals.
 They can also be a great way to join individuals going on the same journey, which can be incredibly motivating.
-It is important to note that we are all unique and what works for on person might not work for another.
-Noom claims to be the “last weight-loss program you’ll ever need” so let’s look into it.
+It is important to note that we are all unique, and what works for one person might not work for another.
+So, does Noom work?
+Noom claims to be the “last weight-loss program you’ll ever need,” so let’s look into it.

 What is Noom?

 So, what is Noom?
 Noom is a health app designed by behavioral psychologists, nutritionists, and personal trainers to help you lose weight.
 The app, which Noom says has helped over 1.5 million people lose weight, allows you to:

 - Generate a personalized calorie breakdown based on a series of lifestyle questions

 - Track the foods you eat but searching a database (similar to My Fitness Pal)

 - Log exercise, weight, blood pressure and blood sugar